 Health Maintenance Organizations (HMOs) are a type of health plan that offer lower premiums, lower deductibles, and a more limited network of healthcare providers.
 Often HMOs consist of a network of providers limited to one geographical area or company.
 Traditional HMOs also offer lower premiums and deductibles than many other plans, which can make them a good option for people with a more limited budget.

 HMOs generally aim to reduce overall medical costs by requiring you to get a referral from your primary care provider (PCP) before you see a specialist, have a test done, or receive just about any other type of care.
 Under all HMOs, the PCP will manage patients’ care, so there is little to no paperwork for the patient to complete.
 This makes HMOs an efficient, streamlined option for many people.

 A possible drawback is that you have less choice in terms of the doctors you’d be able to see.
 If you found a doctor you liked outside of the HMO network, it’s likely you would have to pay for any services completely out-of-pocket.
 If you see a lot of specialists, you may have to spend more time than you’d like getting referrals from your PCP.

-What to consider when shopping for health insurance
+Considerations when shopping for insurance

 It can feel overwhelming to shop for health insurance.
 If you get health insurance through your employer, you may be faced with multiple types of health plans and tiers as you choose.
 If you are shopping in the private marketplace, your options may seem limitless, as you can choose from many different providers.